Methil Docks

 The Methil Docks are situated in Methil, Fife, Scotland, on the northern shores of the Firth of Forth.
-The Port specialises as a wood pulp and timber distribution centre.
+Historically, the docks served as a port for the transport of coal cargoes.
+However, since the decline of the mining industry of Fife, the port now specialises as a wood pulp and timber distribution centre.

 History

 No. 1 dock was built by Cunningham, Blythe and Westland and completed May 1887.
 No.2 dock was completed in January 1900 and No. 3 dock was built by Sir Robert McAlpine and completed in 1913.
 No.3 dock closed in 1977.
 Plans in the early 2000s to convert the area into a network of restaurants and social space fell through due to a lack of funds.
 The project, provisionally named Methil Ramblas, would have included al fresco dining, cafes, and open-air fitness sessions.